The Forecast Report

 2. Using the oil-soaked cloth, rub the tar stain softly in circular movements.

-3. The olive or vegetable oil will aid in dissolving the tar and thus it will be easier to wipe it out.
+3. Olive or vegetable oil will help dissolve the tar, making it easier to wipe it out.

-4. If the tar becomes ineffective either use a new piece of the cloth and rub until tar is gone.
+4. If the tar doesn't come off, use a new piece of cloth and rub until the tar is gone.

-5. To remove oil, gently wash the shoe with harmless soap and warm water.
+5. To remove oil, gently wash the shoe with mild soap and warm water.

 Method 8: Hand sanitizer:

-1. First, try it on a small and inconspicuous part of the shoe material to determine how the shoe would respond to hand sanitizers.
+1. First, try it on a small and inconspicuous part of the shoe material to determine how the shoe would react to hand sanitizers.

-3. In circular motions, apply the sanitizer on the stained area using a clean microfiber cloth or sponge.
+3. Apply the sanitizer on the stained area using a clean microfiber cloth or sponge in circular motions.

-4. With the friction you make while rubbing the two, the alcohol in the hand sanitizer aids in decreasing the tar.
+4. The friction you make while rubbing decreases the tar, and the alcohol in the hand sanitizer helps.

-5. Keep on rubbing until you remove the tar and raise it off the shoe.
+5. Rub it until you remove the tar and raise it off the shoe.

-6. Scrape off the remaining tar and use another clean piece of cloth to remove the debris.
+6. Scrap the remaining tar and use another clean cloth to remove the debris.

 Method 9: Dish soap and warm water